Published on 4/18/2022, 5:26:00 PM

 Many Maryland gun cases are heard in Circuit Court, where jury trials take place.
 Most felonies in Maryland must be tried in the Circuit Court, with the exception of certain felonies like theft.

 If your maryland gun case reaches Circuit Court, you'll need a qualified criminal defense attorney who has tried cases before juries in the past.
+Even if it's your first gun charge, you'll need a lawyer to back you up.

 Criminal cases in Circuit court can take longer than gun cases in District Court because there are more hearings associated with a Circuit Court case.
 Regardless of this, all criminal cases in Circuit Court must go to trial within 180 days of a Defendant's initial appearance under Maryland Statute, unless a Judge finds good cause to go beyond this speedy trial, or Hicks, date.